appseconnect/docs/_posts/ProcessFlow Management/2020-03-23-customising-attribute-mapping.md

 **Protip:** In case of Custom Apps, Transformation or Mapping can be executed or implemented while creating processflow {: .notice--info}

-## Processflow Creation & Attribute Mapping
+## Steps to create Attribute in Processflow Mapper node

 1. [Create a New Process Flow](/processflow/creating-processflow/) or Edit an existing Process Flow for implementing Namespaces.
 You can view the [Process Flow Designer Page](/processflow/designer-processflow/).
 Click on the Node Configuration Button of the Mapper node.
 ![Attributemapping Processflow1](../../staticfiles/processflow/media/mapper/attributemapping-processflow1.png)
 2. You can view the Transformation screen of the Process Flow.
-Expand the transformation node for viewing the `Touchpoint Object, Complex Object collections, the Complex Object and the Attributes`.
+Expand the transformation node for viewing the `Schema Object, Complex Object collections, the Complex Object and the Attributes`.
 ![Attributemapping Processflow2](../../staticfiles/processflow/media/mapper/attributemapping-processflow2.png)
 3. Expanding the `For-each loop` the user gets the view of the node oInvoices. `oInvoices` is a schema that is used to send data to the target application.
 The `For-Each Loop` is set relatively rather than writing the transformation logic multiple times and